 With her ability to capture the fragmented rhythm of life, the clockwork eruption of a drama foretold

-, Elena Varvello hooks the readerA riveting coming-of-age story, told with the breathless precision of a Hitchcock noir by a masterful new voice.
+, Elena Varvello hooks the readerA riveting coming-of-age story set during a scorching Italian summer, told with the breathless precision of a Hitchcock noir.

 ELENA VARVELLO was born in Turin, Italy, in 1971.
 She has published two collections of poetry, Perseveranza Ã¨ salutare and Atlanti, a collection of short stories, L'economia delle cose (nominated for the Premio Strega, the Italian equivalent of the Man Booker Prize), and two novels, La luce perfetta del giorno and La vita felice, now translated into English as Can you hear me?
 (English PEN Award 2017).
 GRIP LIT AT ITS BEST